Welcome Podiobooks.com Authors!

 Scribl provides the most complete audiobook and ebook distribution model available to self-publishing authors, spanning over a thousand outlets, including Amazon, Apple, Audible, Barnes & Noble, Google Play, iTunes, and Kobo to name just a few.

 How it works

 Put simply, you create an audiobook to our standards, upload the files to our servers, and we'll take care of everything else.
-You'll also need to upload your ebook files (EPUB and MOBI).
+You'll also need to upload your EPUB ebook file (or submit a Word DOCX file and ask us to convert it for you).
 In no more than a few days (hours, if we work fast enough!), in addition to the paid audiobook versions on all of the audiobook outlets, a free, serialized version will appear on all the free outlets Podiobooks.com has supported, like iTunes and Stitcher, plus others, like Google.